PJF98/DiceProblem/README.md

 ![Stop values for n=50](./StopValues.png)

 Slight increases are caused by gaps in discrete numbers.
-The "true" average if all real number averages were possible should always decrease.
+The "true" average required to stop if all real number averages were possible should always decrease.